Erum-hub/Statistical-Modelling-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-This project aims to analyze the geospatial distribution of New York City bike stations and nearby points of interests, using Yelp data for ratings.
-The analysis also explores how proximity to bike stations affects Yelp ratings for nearby POIs.
-Through EDA and regression modeling, Insights were derived about spatial clustering, user preferences.
+    This project analyzes the geospatial distribution of New York City (NYC) bikestations and nearby Points of Interest (POIs) using Yelp data.
+Specifically, it explores how proximity to bike stations affects Yelp ratings for nearby POIs.
+Through exploratory data analysis (EDA) and regression modeling, insights are derived about spatial clustering and user preferences.
 ## Process
 ### Step1: Data set preparation:
     Bike station Data: